louisjoety/travel-toolkit/README.md

 # Pocket Translation

-This project is a simple image-to-text converter using Python and a Next.js frontend.
-It utilizes the Tesseract OCR engine to extract text from images.
+This project is a web application that translates text on images to English using Python and Next.js (TypeScript).
+In this project I experiment on three different web frameworks: Flask, Django, and FastAPI.

 ## Table of Contents